btcsuite/btcsim/README.md

 ### Miner

 The Miner launches a `btcd` instance and simulates a mining node.
-It is connected to the chain server node using the `addnode` RPC call.
+It is connected to the node server using the `addnode` RPC call.
 It is responsible for collecting transactions and mining them when required.

 ## Installation